 As you go higher and higher, it seems like all our superficial (and human-made) issues, problems, and challenges slip away.

-Turns out there is something known as the “break-off” phenomenon that was studied by jet aviators over 60 years ago.
-But, I realized I wasn’t thinking big (or high) enough.
+I’ve been searching for things related to air travel and being 10,000-30,000 feet above ground to see if there was a name for this concept.
+Turns out there is something known as the “break-off” phenomenon that was studied by jet aviators over 60 years ago.(3)

-There are no borders or boundaries on our planet except those that we create in our minds or through human behaviors.
+“There are no borders or boundaries on our planet except those that we create in our minds or through human behaviors.
 All the ideas and concepts that divide us when we are on the surface begin to fade from orbit and the moon.
-The result is a shift in worldview, and in identity.
-(Source)
+The result is a shift in worldview, and in identity.” — Frank White

-The overview effect is a cognitive shift in awareness reported by some astronauts during spaceflight, often while viewing the Earth from orbit or from the lunar surface.”
-(Wikipedia)
+The overview effect is a cognitive shift in awareness reported by some astronauts during spaceflight, often while viewing the Earth from outer space.(1)

 - “Anyone living in a space settlement … will always have an overview.
 They will see things that we know, but that we don’t experience, which is that the Earth is one system.
-We’re all part of that system, and there is a certain unity and coherence to it all. — Frank White
+We’re all part of that system, and there is a certain unity and coherence to it all.” — Frank White

 While there are many great quotes from past astronauts, this one from Edgar Mitchell is a personal favorite:

 - “You develop an instant global consciousness, a people orientation, an intense dissatisfaction with the state of the world, and a compulsion to do something about it.
 From out there on the moon, international politics look so petty.
-You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, ‘Look at that, you son of a bitch.’ — Edgar Mitchell, Apollo 14 astronaut
+You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, ‘Look at that, you son of a bitch.'”— Edgar Mitchell, Apollo 14 astronaut

 The Overview Effect in Action Today